dbohdan/recur/README.md

 (duration; negative for no reset)

   -s, --seed 0
-          Random seed for jitter (0 for current time)
+          Random seed for jitter (0 for automatic)

   -t, --timeout -1s
           Timeout for each attempt (duration; negative for no timeout)